BillPetti/baseballr/baseballr_Updates_3_25_2016.md

 Functions updated for this release:

-`standings_on_date_bref`: Jonathan Bob updated this funtion to allow for records to be returned for the given date or from that date forward.
+`standings_on_date_bref`: [JonathanBob](https://github.com/JonathanBob) updated this funtion to allow for records to be returned for the given date or from that date forward.
 Also, users can input a full date string instead of three separate arguments for the day, month, and year.
 Users can also choose to pull records for the AL and NL overall, not just for a given division.

 Example: